The grapes are robust and beautiful at the Okurukuru Taranaki Winery.

 |Situated on the ocean, the winery’s scenery is all the more exquisite.|

-Long ago, we decided on this plan with both of us at ease with a warm hug and kiss on the special day that totally fulfills our need for acknowledgement.
-Our family members call, email or send a message in Facebook when its our birthdays or holidays and there again, that’s appreciated and meaningful.
+Long ago, we decided on this plan with both of us at ease with a warm hug and kiss on the special day that totally fulfills our need for acknowledgment.
+Our family members call, email, or send a message on Facebook when it’s our birthdays or holidays, and there again, that’s appreciated and meaningful.

 |Future plantings at the vineyard.|

 Although an enthusiastic wine drinker at a period in my life, I gave it up when I changed my way of eating almost five years ago knowing, in the long run, it wasn’t best for my health.
 I do miss red wine.
 Tom drinks wine only when it’s placed in front of him when included in a meal, never ordering a glass when dining out or at a bar.

 Neither of us had visited a winery for these reasons.
 Now that we have, as of yesterday’s tour, we’re convinced visiting wineries may be worthwhile for the exquisite scenery, ambiance, and meals.
 We’re excited to be returning in March.
 When we do, we’ll share photos of our multiple course meals and if Mother Nature cooperates, a sunset over the vineyards and the sea.